iflores12/iflores12.github.io/jekyll/_posts/2024-08-09-Understanding Git Part One.md

 categories: personal
 ---

 I use git for work every day.
-While I have a certain workflow down and am able to use it for various tasks at work I feel like I don't really know it.
-I wanted to take a deep dive into git and really understand the tool that is an integral part of my daily workflow.
+While I have a certain workflow down and am able to use it for various tasks at work, I don't know the internals.
+I wanted to take a deep dive into git and understand the tool that is an integral part of my daily workflow.
 This is me reading the [pro git book](https://git-scm.com/book/en/v2) and taking notes so you don't have to.
-This is part one in the series.
+This is part one of the series.
 # Intro

-**Version Control:** Think of google sheets where you can rewind time.
+**Version Control:** Think of Google Sheets where you can rewind time.
 You can recall specific versions of the sheet and see who made edits.
-In this context though it's the set of files in your code base
+In this context though it's the set of files in your codebase
 * Git is a distributed version control system.
 Where essentially each computer has an entire backup of the code.
 The clients have a full mirror of the repository as opposed to just the latest snapshot of files.

 ## What is Git